jroquerogimenez/jroquerogimenez.github.io/_publications/kl_regression.md

 excerpt: 'We tackle here the problem of irreproducibility due to distribution shift.
 We develop a new approach to regression where datasets from different sources become data points in a regression where parametrization is done for distribution shifts.
 This allows us to estimate the causal invariant parameters shared across all distributions.'
 date: 2020-02-01
 paperurl: 'https://arxiv.org/abs/2002.08341'
 citation: 'Jaime Roquero Gimenez, and James Zou.
 "Identifying Invariant Factors Across Multiple Environments with KL Regression."
-ArXiv pre-print.'
+ArXiv pre-print (2020).'
 image: 'kl_regression.png'
 ---